• Home

 Next, take a cake scraper or a large icing spatula and scrape the frosting all the way around the cake so it blends.
 It should be a thin layer.

 Pop the entire cake in the fridge uncovered for 15-20 minutes.
-This will make it more stable to work with.

 Chocolate ganache in a glass bowl.

-Make the Drip
+Step 11: Make the Ganache

-Step 1: Spoon the Ganache
+Step 12: Spoon on the Chocolate Ganache

 Take the cake out of the fridge and immediately spoon almost all the liquid ganache on top of the cake.